New approaches in the management of COPD

 Module questions have been developed by Dr Chris Tofield who works part time in General Practice in Tauranga, is involved with clinical research and is a clinical advisor to the Bay Of Plenty District Health Board.

-The "New approaches in the Management of COPD – Research Review Video Module" activities have been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and have been approved for up to 1 CME credits for the General Practice Educational Programme (GPEP) and Continuing Professional Development (CPD) purposes.
+“New approaches in the management of COPD" E-Learning Module has been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and has been approved for up to 1 CME credit for the General Practice Educational Programme (GPEP) and Continuing Professional Development (CPD) purposes.